Differentiation matrices Tobin A. Driscoll Richard J. Braun

 10.3.4 Spectral differentiation ¶ Recall that finite-difference formulas are derived in three steps:

 Choose a node index set S S S near node i i i .
 Interpolate with a polynomial using the nodes in S S S .
 Differentiate the interpolant and evaluate at node i i i .
 We can modify this process by using a global interpolant, either polynomial or trigonometric, as in Chapter 9 .
-Rather than choosing a different index set for each node, we use all of the nodes each time.
+Rather than choosing a different index set for each node, we use all the nodes each time.

-In a nonperiodic setting we use Chebyshev second-kind points for stability:
+In a nonperiodic setting, we use Chebyshev second-kind points for stability:

-x k = − cos ( k π n ) , k = 0 , … , n ; x_k = -\cos\left(\frac{k \pi}{n}\right), \qquad k=0,\ldots,n; x k = − cos ( n kπ ) , k = 0 , … , n ; then the resulting Chebyshev differentiation matrix has entries
+x k = − cos ( k π n ) , k = 0 , … , n . x_k = -\cos\left(\frac{k \pi}{n}\right), \qquad k=0,\ldots,n. x k = − cos ( n kπ ) , k = 0 , … , n .
+Definition 10.3.4 (Chebyshev differentiation matrix)

 D 00 = 2 n 2 + 1 6 , D n n = − 2 n 2 + 1 6 , D i j = { − x i 2 ( 1 − x i 2 ) , i = j , c i c j ( − 1 ) i + j x i − x j , i ≠ j , \begin{gathered}